Travel.State.Gov > Records and Authentications > Authenticate Your Document > Apostille Requirements

-Federally issued documents destined for use in participating Hague Apostille countries may need to be authenticated with an Apostille issued by the U.S. Department of State.
-Documents requiring an Apostille issued by the U.S. Department of State are those which have been signed by one of the following:
+Federally-issued documents for use in countries that are members of the 1961 Hague Convention may need to be authenticated with an apostille issued by the U.S. Department of State.
+Documents signed by the following officials require an apostille issued by the U.S. Department of State:

 Note: All certifications must include a legible signature of the official's name, title, and seal of the agency.